This Article Is About FHA Deferred Student Loans Requirement And How It Affects DTI

 - Tell them that the lender is requiring a fully amortized monthly payment on the maximum extended term possible

 - The extended payment term is normally 25 years

 - This figure is normally 0.50% of the student loan balance

 Following the above instructions should help borrowers with high student loan balances.
 Nothing needs to be changed.
 Borrowers on deferred student loan plans do not have to change them.
-The above instructions is just theoretical and all is needed is a written statement showing a hypothetical case.
+The above instructions are just theoretical and all is needed is a written statement showing a hypothetical case.
 Underwriters will take this.
-Please do not hesitate to contact The Gustan Cho Team at USA Mortgage with any questions in qualifying for mortgage with high student loan balances at 1-262-716-8151 or text us for faster response.
+Please do not hesitate to contact us at Gustan Cho Associates with any questions in qualifying for a mortgage with high student loan balances at 1-262-716-8151 or text us for faster response.
 Or email us at firstname.lastname@example.org.
 The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.